How does this company make money?

 What does this company depend on?

-Planning consent from local planning authorities under England's Town and Country Planning Act, section 106 agreements negotiated with local councils, registered provider contracts with housing associations including Clarion and L&Q, construction financing facilities denominated in British pounds, and building materials suppliers operating within UK supply chains.
+Vistry cannot operate without planning consent from local planning authorities under England's Town and Country Planning Act.
+It needs section 106 agreements negotiated with local councils on each site.
+It needs purchase contracts from registered providers like Clarion and L&Q. It relies on construction financing facilities denominated in British pounds, and on building materials suppliers operating within UK supply chains.

 Who depends on this company?